-Planned and emergency maintenance expenditure for the network is on budget for the year.
+Planned and emergency maintenance expenditure for the network is a little over budget for the year (\$5.059m vs \$4,763m).

 Ongoing network maintenance and renewal activity completed during the year, included pole, crossarm and line hardware replacements, trefoiling of 11kV circuits in some areas, tree trimming and removals and overhead line corridor reinstatement.
 Many testing programmes occur on a continuous basis eg distribution substation earth testing and switchgear and regulator operational tests.